AlejandroVillarreal/AndroidApp/README.md

 # AndroidApp
-- Android and Arduino project
+- Language support only works with device settings